python/devguide/testing/buildbots.rst

    !buildbot regex-matching-target

-For example to run both the iOS and Android build bot, you can use:
+For example to run both the iOS and Android buildbots, you can use:

 .. code-block:: none